Purchasing Policy and Procedures Manual (Goods Not For Resale)

 Policy

-The Policy commits the Society and every individual involved in purchasing, procurement and supply management processes within the Society, to use their best endeavours to ensure that our purchasing and contracting activities are;
+The Policy commits the Society and every individual involved in purchasing, procurement and supply management processes, to use their best endeavours to ensure that our purchasing and contracting activities:

 -